 A screening panel will review your resume and narrative answers to the assessment questions to evaluate your qualifications for the position.
 NDU uses a multi-tier selection process for academic positions.
 You must attach a separate document with answers to the questions listed below.
 The following questions will be reviewed by the NDU screening panel.

-- Describe your research and presentation experience; include topics addressed and audiences addressed.
+- Describe your research and presentation experience; include topics addressed and types of presentations created.